-Standards or Interpretations Content of amendment Effective date per IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of balance sheet, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
+Standards or Effective date per Interpretations Content of amendment IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of balance sheet, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
 The amendments include clarifying the classification requirements for debt a company might settle by converting it into equity.
+January 1, 2023 Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction" The amendments narrowed the scope of the recognition exemption so that it no longer applies to transactions that, on initial recognition, give rise to equal taxable and deductible temporary differences.
+January 1, 2023